Seamus Hughes (trade unionist): Biography

 He was born near Mountjoy Square, Dublin, to James Hughes, a baker from County Offaly.
-His mother died of TB when he was six.
+His mother died of tuberculosis when he was six.
 He attended O'Connell School and spent time at a Dominican seminary in Voiron, France.
 He taught French in Newbridge College and was a clerk at a firm exporting eggs.
 He married Josephine Hackett from Milltown, Dublin in 1912; they had five children.
-He was in the Irish Republican Brotherhood and the Irish Socialist Republican Party, and with the Irish Citizen Army in Jacob's during the Easter Rising, subsequently imprisoned until May 1917.
-He was acting secretary of the ITGWU while Jim Larkin was in America, but was ousted by William O'Brien.
-He was arrested at Liberty Hall after Bloody Sunday 1920.
-He joined the Irish civil service under the 1922 Provisional Government and was the first secretary of Cumann na nGaedheal.
-He lost narrowly to Seán Lemass in a Dáil by-election in 1924.
-From 1925 he worked for 2RN, later Radio Éireann, becoming its director of programming in 1929.
-Frank Gallagher took most of his functions in 1935, leaving Hughes only Irish-language programming.
-During the Emergency he was transferred to censorship of post.